 Note: The best way to utilize this is to save all your receipts and get them reimbursed when you retire.
 That way you can have your HSA fund grow tax-free for decades and get that compound interest!

 4).
 Track Your Financial Life

 You need to track your financial life if you want to retire early or be wealthy.
 You may not realize what you’re spending your money on and where it goes.
-How much does that coffee cost you?
-All the clothes you buy?
-How much can you save by cooking your own food instead of eating out all the time?
+How much does that coffee cost you – would you believe half a million dollars by the time you retire?
+Did you know all the clothes you buy will allow you to retire 3 years earlier?
+Did you know you can save thousands per year by cooking your own food instead of eating out all the time?
 There are so many ways to optimize your spending and saving, but if you’re not tracking and analyzing it, then you’re just guessing and hoping.

 Personal Capital: I use this to track my Net Worth and expenses.
 It makes it easy to link up all your assets and liabilities.
 No more spreadsheets, Personal Capital has automated all that for you!
 They also have a cool early retirement calculator that you can play with!

-Credit Karma or Credit Sesame: Get free credit scores.
-I use this to track what happens when I open new credit cards for travel hacking and it’s a great place to see if someone has stolen your identity.
+Get a free credit score to make sure you’re on track.
+I use this to track what happens when I open new credit cards and it’s a great place to see if someone has stolen your identity.
 Stop paying for those credit reports and just get it free!

 Pros only for Credit Sesame: